An Insiders Guide To Finding Cool Experiences in Guadalajara, Mexico

 October one of the best times to visit because the summer rains have usually mellowed out

 Yes.
-Precautions should be observed as in any major metro region but Guadalajara is very safe.
+Precautions should be observed as in any major metro region but the security situation in Guadalajara is very stable.